chrissabato/Daktronics-Scorebug-Generator/README.md

 # Daktronics Scorebug Generator

-These python scripts will generate a png scorebug from te RTD data taken from an Daktronics All Sport 5000 controller.
+These python scripts will generate a png scorebug from the RTD data taken from a Daktronics All Sport 5000 controller.
+Original parsing code by [@fimion](https://github.com/fimion)

 ## Files
 ### scoreboard-test.py